mnm-team/p4-sdn/simple_demo/README.md

 We demonstrate SDN via a simple example, showing how a controller can install rules in two switches to allow traffic between two end-points.

-The network topology used in this example:
+The network topology used in this example is shown below.
+The dashed links between Controller and switches represent the management network, the solid links are for the actual connection in the data plane.
+Note that the controller can only control the P4-switches (s1 and s2), not the hosts (h1, h2).
+The numbers around a switch indicate its port number (port 1, port 2...).

 ![topo-simple-demo](topo-simple-demo.svg)

 Note that, we assume using a network infrastructure based on virtual machines (VM).
 Each host, switch or controller is a VM.
 We can make a VM become a switch or a controller by executing corresponding programs in that VM, which will be illustrated below.
+Such a network infrastructure can be constructed by following the instruction in [Infrastructure-as-Code](../Infrastructure-as_code).

 ## Execution